The Fellowship and the Program

 The Program and the Fellowship, the message of recovery, connection with my innermost self and with others, gives me a life far beyond my wildest dreams.
 A.A. has given me both a sense of purpose, to carry my message of recovery (how it works for me), plus the ability to accept full responsibility for my past, present and future.
 That is empowering—the Program and the Fellowship, working together.

-JEB retired from work as a Licensed Mental Health Professional and Chemical Dependency Counselor more that a dozen years ago.
+JEB retired from work as a Licensed Mental Health Professional and Chemical Dependency Counselor.
 He holds an interdisciplinary Master’s Degree in Guidance and Counseling (psychology, education, sociology and social work) from the University of Montana, plus a Master’s Degree in organ performance from The Juilliard School.
 He continues to teach and perform as a concert organist.
 In addition to his commitment to secular, nonreligious 12-Step recovery in the Fellowship of Alcoholics Anonymous and suicide prevention, he is an advocate for victims of childhood sexual assault and a spokesman for legislative reform of archaic, predator-friendly, statutes of limitation as the Denver Director of the Survivors Network of those Abused by Priests (SNAP).